24 FREE (or very cheap) ways to create a magical summer for kids

-It's also worth teaching them why toy companies often pay money to have their products featured on these videos.
+It's also worth teaching them why toy companies often pay money to have their products featured in these videos.
 The reason is simple: a company's job is to make money, so it hopes the video will tempt us to buy that toy, so it can make more cash.
 It's our job to make the right decisions for ourselves.

-- New.
-Get the kids comping for prizes, including a Micro Scooter and Odeon tickets.
 Entering competitions is such a fun hobby for kids – there's nothing like that feeling of winning a prize.
 Plus they could be more likely to win than you think, especially if there's extra effort involved.

 Of course, it's worth reminding them about internet safety here – only enter competitions from large, respected organisations and never give out personal details without your permission.